To Get to Suspect, Lagos Police Abduct His Cousin From Ogun, Demand N2m Bail

 The electrician slept in a cell from that day till Tuesday when Usman visited the station to show the police a receipt for the phone he purchased on September 20.

-Despite his plea of innocence, the police detained Usman and “told the family to pay N2 million if they wanted Obamuyiwa to regain his freedom”, Adams told EQ.
+Despite his plea of innocence, the police detained Usman and “told the family to pay N2 million if they wanted Obamuyiwa to regain his freedom”, Adams told FIJ.

 Both men remained in detention at press time.